jczanfona/html-utils-package/README.md

 ## Triggers

-Here you can see part of the content:
+Here you can see some of the possibilities:

 | Trigger  | Result |
 | ------------- | ------------- |